 We understand that the introduction of the Education Banding Tool may raise lots of questions.
 There will be opportunities for parents, carers, children, and young people to share their views so please recheck these pages on the Local Offer for updates.

 Partners from Education Providers were recently invited to a launch event.
 A video of the live launch event can be viewed below.

-Presentation slides and questions and answers raised at the live launch are also available below or as a downloadable PDF.
+Presentation slides raised at the live launch are also available below or as a downloadable PDF.

 Introduction and Overview

 - Single Algorithm which calculates the Education element of the HNB top-up funding for pupils with EHCPs

 - It provides a fair, equitable and consistent funding mechanism

 - Aim to be implemented across all sectors of education – mainstream, special, PRU and FE